CoffeeBeforeArch/CoffeeBeforeArch.github.io/_posts/2020-03-31-perf-gpgpu-sim.md

 What are the key things to take away from this disassembly?
 For one thing, most of the time is being spent on the return of a value from either `m_stats` or `m_fail_stats`.
 This indicates that we are probably missing in the cache on these accesses.
 Another key take away is that we seem to have a lot of small chunks of time being spent on calling `check_valid(...)` and `check_fail_valid(...)` functions and the related jumps.

 If we wanted to tackle the cache misses, we'd have to dig deeper into things like reuse distance, locality, and where we might add some software prefetching.
-While this is a legitimate route to go, we might get an easy when by trying to simplify the control flow.
+While this is a legitimate route to go, we might get an easy win by trying to simplify the control flow.
 I'm going to focus on simplifying the control flow because I see a glaring opportunity.

 The glaring opportunity comes from the fact I see assert statements in the code.
 If the simulator crashes, that indicates a serious problem (either because the architecture is not being modeled properly, or a feature has not been implemented yet.
 However, the simulator does not crash for a large number of applications, especially those typically simulated in research works.
 This means that almost every time the simulator runs, it is wasting time performing these checks.